• Skip to primary navigation

 These Mini Egg blondies are incredibly easy to make.
 The batter is simple to prepare in a single bowl, and they only take about 24 minutes to bake.

 The decoration, as pretty as it looks, is a breeze too!
-Take your time to follow all the steps in the recipe and you’ll have perfect blondies every time.
+Take your time to follow all the steps in the recipe, and you'll have perfect blondies every time.

 Will I need any special equipment to make Mini Egg blondies?